Sterling inches lower after PMI index dips again

 "More aggressive action than simply a cut and some changes to Funding for Lending will probably be required in order to weaken the pound against the dollar, especially given the worsening of dollar sentiment."

-That is despite a raft of data suggesting that confidence in the economy has fallen sharply after the Brexit vote, and that Britain may be heading for a recession.
+That is despite a raft of data suggesting that confidence in the economy has fallen sharply in the wake of the Brexit vote, and that Britain could be heading for a recession.

 The latest figures - showing that British consumer morale suffered its sharpest drop for more than 26 years in July - had little impact on the currency on Friday.